nguyentran9203/rag_summer_2026/README.md

 RAG SUMMER PROJECT 2026

-smallest possible version of "use Claude to do something useful with real text
+/n Smallest possible version of "use Claude to do something useful with real text"